Early Childhood Education, B.S.

 ‘C’ or better required

 EDU 308 – Children’s Literature and Literacy

-EDU 309 – Curriculum Design and Methods for Preschool
+EDU 309 – Curriculum Design Methods for Pre-K/K

 EDU 312 – Integrated Curriculum in the Primary Classroom

 EDU 319 – Integrated Mathematics, Science, and Technology for Early Childhood Education